agco/agco-json-api-profiles/public/profile.md

 Each label has an attribute which indicates the 'type' of aggregation.
 Depending on the value provided (e.g. terms, stats, top_hits) other attributes can be set.

-The 'aggregations' output is inserted into the 'meta' portion of the response, the keys ( e.g. zip_agg ) correlate with the labels set in the request URL.
+The 'aggregations' output is inserted into the 'meta' portion of the response, the keys ( e.g. zip_agg ) correlate with the labels set as part of the request URL.

 ### Buckets and Metrics
 The various aggregation types can be divided into 2 categories